Ijlal-Ahmed10/DenseNet121-on-Galaxy10-DECaLS/README.md

 A total of 16+ experiments were performed with variations including:
 - Different learning rates
 - Different optimizers
-- Different batch sizes
-- Training the full model vs. freezing backbone
+- Training the model on the full imbalanced dataset vs. undersampled balanced dataset
-- Varying dropout rates
-- Adjusting augmentation intensity
+- 20 epochs vs 40 epochs

 Each experiment was logged and saved for reproducibility.